adrs0049/MATH725/notes/week2.md

 This is merely a sketch of a proof.
 They key idea is that in $\mathbb{R}^n$ all the unit balls can be scaled so that they fit into each other.
 Allowing us to show that the open sets in $(\mathbb{R}^n, \|x\|_p)$ are the same as in $(\mathbb{R}^n, \|x\|_q)$.
 ```

-## Lesson: Thursday

-### Learning Goals
+## Spaces of integrable, continuous and differentiable functions

 Define some typical function spaces that are central to the theory.

-1. The spaces of continuous, differentiable and integral functions.
-2. Density, Separability in $L^p$ spaces e.g. approximation of functions by simple functions.
-3. The Rainbow of function spaces.

----

 For the definitions of the spaces of continuous, continuously differentiable and Hoelder continuous functions see the class textbook.

----

 ```{prf:definition} L^p Spaces
 :label: def-lp-spaces